Many More Maps

 Las Vegas is probably the only place in the world where wandering around inside all of its different hotels is one of the main touristy things to do.
 But in Vegas, you can’t miss the hotels on the Strip

-From New York New York, with its epic rollercoaster, Statue of Liberty, and recreations of New York’s streets, to the fabulous Venetian, where you can take a gondola ride through the recreation of Venice inside the hotel.
+From New York New York hotel, with its epic rollercoaster, Statue of Liberty, and recreations of New York’s streets, to the fabulous Venetian, where you can take a gondola ride through the recreation of Venice inside the hotel.
 You’ll never get bored of visiting Vegas’ hotels.
 It’s just so much fun!
+My other top picks include Paris Las Vegas and Caesar’s Palace!

 Entry to the hotels is free, and you don’t need to be staying there.
 I know that it would be a weird thing to do elsewhere in the world, but in Vegas it’s very normal and a popular way to escape the blistering heat outside.

-Things you need to do on your first trip to Las Vegas
+5. Don’t miss the top thing to do on your first trip to Vegas

 There is so much to do in Vegas that you’ll definitely want to come back!
 However, for any first time trip to Las Vegas there are a few things you absolutely can’t miss doing, in my opinion!
 Here they are:

-• Fremont Street.
+- Fremont Street Experience.
 This area in Downtown Las Vegas is absolutely wild, and a whole different experience to the Strip.
 Plus, drinks are usually cheaper here and gambling minimums are lower.
 Some people prefer Fremont Street and others prefer the Strip, so the only way you’ll know which one you prefer is to visit them both.

-• Welcome to Las Vegas Sign.
+- Welcome to Las Vegas Sign.
 Self-explanatory, really!
-Did you even visit Vegas if you didn’t get a photo at the Vegas sign?
+Did you even visit Vegas if you didn’t get a photo at the sign?

 What happens in Vegas stays in Vegas, but if you take a day trip out of the city you’ll have an experience you’ll want to tell everybody you know about!

 Vegas’ location makes it the perfect base for visiting some of the most beautiful spots in the USA.
-The Grand Canyon is the most popular by far, but you could also visit Zion National Park, Bryce Canyon, or Antelope Canyon.
+The Grand Canyon is the most popular by far, but you could also visit Red Rock Canyon, Zion National Park, Bryce Canyon, or Antelope Canyon.

 The good news is, you don’t even need to hire a car to get there.
 There are plenty of guided tour options you can join and they’re generally very good quality.
 I went on this Grand Canyon tour from Vegas and I have nothing but brilliant things to say about it.